 Sonnenfeld’s work is matched by Gabriel Byrne’s brooding performance, Dennis Gassner’s luscious set design in manly browns and greens, and Carter Burwell’s haunting score that modulates between delicate and ominous.

 It all adds up to a reveling fetishization of this manly, gangster, 1930s world — but not gratuitously so.
 Miller’s Crossing while it revels in this world of men, honor, sex, and violence, it also gently subverts it.
 For example, most filmies are familiar with James Cagney’s infamous scene in The Public Enemy (William Wellman, 1931) when he slams a grapefruit into Mae Clarke’s face.

 In Miller’s Crossing, it’s the dame, Marcia Gay Hardin as Verna, who’s the two-timer and who delivers the most memorable wallop.

 The tommy-gun rhapsody of Scarface (Howard Hawks, Robert Rosson, 1932)…

 … is taken to absurdist, glorious heights in Miller’s “Danny Boy,” set piece scene.

 Albert Finney is always perfection, but one can imagine he was having a hell of a good time here.
-His Leo is one minute badass — it doesn’t get any more badass than that “Danny Boy” scene — the next befuddled father figure to Byrne’s angst-ridden Tom, and then giddily lovesick sugar daddy to Vera.
+His Leo is one minute a true badass — it doesn’t get any more badass than that “Danny Boy” scene — and the next a befuddled father figure to Byrne’s angst-ridden Tom, and then a giddily lovesick sugar daddy to Vera.